Skip to main content

 • Blue: vigilance, perseverance, and justice

-Fly the American flag at half-staff
+When to fly the flag at half-staff

 • A national tragedy